estruyf/blog-content/content/posts/2020-06-05-developing-share-point-framework-solutions-outside-the-workbench.md

 You tell the SPFx build to run a debug build for the current project.
 The output of this will be a web part manifest file with reference to your local server: `https://localhost:4321/`, instead of your CDN or client-side assets token.

-{{< caption "/2020/06/debug3.png" "Localhost reference in web part manifest"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAADNSURBVCXBS07DQBBF0VufdkwkkLIThszY/3aAENPuV4UQ59jr23tfrzeWTdwdFtQSWqJHYmYc9w9yCRaFcWHOReagR0OImgdm4JF4hNMNkogIVEI6MWDsVyw2zuNOdjceSVVh5jjN7jBGoiXKjf3lRkYVu07UzaONBr5KBE1L/HncP0l58G2BhxMN1WA50PmDGzSwPT2T0qLWSRu4B11F868bqqF0kpEbuV0wC6qLTEMqwmEeB24QuZFWi9akJDw3ak58GGZFXIQeE63FL7j9f5GI2YH3AAAAAElFTkSuQmCC" "1206" >}}
+{{< caption-new "/uploads/2020/06/debug3.png" "Localhost reference in web part manifest"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAJCAYAAAALpr0TAAAAAklEQVR4AewaftIAAADNSURBVCXBS07DQBBF0VufdkwkkLIThszY/3aAENPuV4UQ59jr23tfrzeWTdwdFtQSWqJHYmYc9w9yCRaFcWHOReagR0OImgdm4JF4hNMNkogIVEI6MWDsVyw2zuNOdjceSVVh5jjN7jBGoiXKjf3lRkYVu07UzaONBr5KBE1L/HncP0l58G2BhxMN1WA50PmDGzSwPT2T0qLWSRu4B11F868bqqF0kpEbuV0wC6qLTEMqwmEeB24QuZFWi9akJDw3ak58GGZFXIQeE63FL7j9f5GI2YH3AAAAAElFTkSuQmCC" "1206" >}}

 When you created this package, you can upload and deploy it to your application catalog.
 You will even see the localhost reference on the deployment dialog.

-{{< caption "/2020/06/debug4.png" "Localhost reference shown on the deployment dialog"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAHCAYAAAAxrNxjAAAAAklEQVR4AewaftIAAACfSURBVHXBQUrEQBBA0V9d1W0gyGQVMKCrucrgfVy48FKeyENMFiGdSaqcLAKD4HsyTVPc4e6ICIe2bbltgQgkAhvHkXVdcXdUld0wDOw+vn94ORW+Lm/YHTlnIoKUEmbG4fUZTmVjnmcspYS703Udqsqjz/czB6tbon0yaq2ICKpKKYW/LHnlel3YqSpN05BzRkR4ZH3f859lWYgIIoJftI845a0pmTAAAAAASUVORK5CYII=" "614" >}}
+{{< caption-new "/uploads/2020/06/debug4.png" "Localhost reference shown on the deployment dialog"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAHCAYAAAAxrNxjAAAAAklEQVR4AewaftIAAACfSURBVHXBQUrEQBBA0V9d1W0gyGQVMKCrucrgfVy48FKeyENMFiGdSaqcLAKD4HsyTVPc4e6ICIe2bbltgQgkAhvHkXVdcXdUld0wDOw+vn94ORW+Lm/YHTlnIoKUEmbG4fUZTmVjnmcspYS703Udqsqjz/czB6tbon0yaq2ICKpKKYW/LHnlel3YqSpN05BzRkR4ZH3f859lWYgIIoJftI845a0pmTAAAAAASUVORK5CYII=" "614" >}}

 Now you can go to your page and add the web part.
 When the local server is not running, it will result in an error.

-{{< caption "/2020/06/debug5.png" "Web part shows an error when the local server is not running"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABSSURBVD3BMQ6AIBBFwbcE0HgRD8LpvYOtrR2FivsNJjpjtVa5hCReEkPOXO1CgmU7WfebaGlELmIwxhT4pDzQlRkKEJuL5hAM6uGY8TODKQW6BycxIie6+/cwAAAAAElFTkSuQmCC" "919" >}}
+{{< caption-new "/uploads/2020/06/debug5.png" "Web part shows an error when the local server is not running"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAADCAYAAACqPZ51AAAAAklEQVR4AewaftIAAABSSURBVD3BMQ6AIBBFwbcE0HgRD8LpvYOtrR2FivsNJjpjtVa5hCReEkPOXO1CgmU7WfebaGlELmIwxhT4pDzQlRkKEJuL5hAM6uGY8TODKQW6BycxIie6+/cwAAAAAElFTkSuQmCC" "919" >}}

 Be sure always to run the server first before you add the web part to the page.
 That way, you save/publish the page.
 Once you saved the page, it does not matter anymore.